 “Be kind to little you.” – Georgia Hardstark

 This book, where do I even begin.
-Well for starters it is written by the amazing hosts of the podcast My Favorite Murder Karen Kilgariff and Georgia Hardstark.
-My Favorite Murder (MFM) is a true crime comedy podcast, I discovered it during quarantine and according to my Spotify Wrapped at one point I listened to thirteen episodes in a row.
-To say the least, I am a bit obsessed.
+It’s written by the amazing hosts of the podcast My Favorite Murder: Karen Kilgariff, and Georgia Hardstark.
+My Favorite Murder (MFM) is a true-crime comedy podcast.
+I discovered it during quarantine and according to my Spotify Wrapped at one point, I listened to thirteen episodes in a row.
+To say the least, I’m a bit obsessed.

 These two women have my heart, they took Brene Brown’s message of being vulnerable and ran with it, both throughout their podcast and this book.

-The book is filled with funny sayings that they causally said at some point but now are ingrained in my mind forever.
-These include but are not limited to:
+The book is filled with funny sayings they said at some point but now are ingrained in my mind forever.
+These include but aren’t limited to: